apollographql/apollo-client/ROADMAP.md

 ## 3.7

-Release 3.7: will focus on: cache & performance improvements as well as adding new hooks: `useBackgroundQuery`, `useFragment` See Github [3.7 Milestone](https://github.com/apollographql/apollo-client/milestone/28) for more details.
+- Release 3.7: will focus on cache & performance improvements as well as adding new hooks: `useBackgroundQuery`, `useFragment` See Github [3.7 Milestone](https://github.com/apollographql/apollo-client/milestone/28) for more details.

 ## 3.8